Landerson289/Lac-script/README.md

     func @name

-   numbers can be added as below:
+   To do a mathmatical operation, use one of the keywords, "add","sub","mult","div" as shown below.

-    sum isnum add @name1 @name1
+    sum isnum keyword @name1 @name1
-    sum isnum add number number
+    sum isnum keyword number number

+   Addition and multiplication are the same regardless of the order With subtraction the order is as below:

+    sub @var1 @var2 @var3

+   corresponds to:

+    @var1-@var2-@var3

+   and with division:

+    div @Var1 @var2 @var3

+   corresponds to:

+    (@var1/@var2)/@var3

-   numbers can be convertewd to strings as shown below:
+   numbers can be converted to strings as shown below:

     num name str